matrix-org/matrix-spec/content/client-server-api/_index.md

 Similarly, a visibility setting of `public` does not necessarily imply a `world_readable` history visibility.

+To increase performance, servers MAY apply additional filters when listing the directory, for instance, by automatically excluding rooms with `invite` join rules that are not `world_readable` regarless of their visibility.
 {{% /boxes/warning %}}

 {{% http-api spec="client-server" api="list_public_rooms" %}}